AlbusRosie/Cosmetic-Supermarket/README.md

 ## 🧾 Overview

-The **Cosmetic Supermarket Application** is a cross-platform mobile app developed to streamline operations for a cosmetics supermarket.
+The **Cosmetic Supermarket Application** is a mobile solution designed to replicate the essential functions of a cosmetics retail system, offering dedicated features for both customers (users) and administrators.
 It supports two key user roles:

 ### 👤 User Role (Customer)
 - 🛍️ **Product Discovery**: Browse and search a wide range of cosmetics, including featured and categorized items.